cnnblike/discord-lite/README.md

 # A solution to censorship on mobile game in Mainland China

-* Lite version - It's basically a MITM proxy based on [Anyproxy](https://anyproxy.io), which intercept certain package and modify request option.
+* Lite version
+* Just refactor the code to golang so every one can use a minimal distribution on their own PC.